yupferris/nvscene-presentation/README.md

          - BUT, I was able to shrink it down without many visible artifacts
            - There are SOME, but you gotta know what to look for :)
          - So let's watch the demo and see what it looked like in the end
+           - That was my mindbaby, I did everything from the assembler to the music, and that's just the coolest feeling :D

+ - Refining the tech
    - After this, I needed a bit of a break
      - I had learned a TON and the demo was ultimately a success, but I needed some time off for a bit
      - Still kept the ideas I learned from video compression in the back of my head